barryclark/jekyll-now/_posts/2015-9-29-TwoUpcomingProjects.md

   <li>Hi-fidelity prototype using Pixate or InVision</li>
 </ol>

-Once the initial hi-fidelity prototype is complete I would conduct more usertesting, perhaps this time with people that are more familiar with RIT MyCourses.
+Once the initial hi-fidelity prototype is complete I would conduct more usability tests, perhaps this time with people that are more familiar with RIT MyCourses.
 Throughout this process I would document <strong>EVERYTHING</strong>.
 I am very excited and have already gotten started with step 1.
 I'll be posting more soon!

 The second project idea I had is quite different.
 The idea of revamping the interface of an existing, tangible product enticed me.
 One day, I happened to notice my girlfriend playing with the settings on her iPV D2 e-cig or, vape.
 Her particular vape has a very small screen similar to the old SanDisk mp3 players that displays four different things: current power output, temperature control, atomizer resistance, and current battery level.
 It can also display temperature.
 That's a lot of information to display on a screen about an inch in diameter.
 Additionally there are three unlabeled buttons for interacting with settings.